oslabs-beta/Horus/Readme.md

   grpc.credentials.createInsecure()
 );

+//process.env.HORUS_DB utilizes environment variables.
+You can replace it with your MongoDB URI.
-const ClientWrapper = new HorusClientWrapper(client, BooksService, 'books.txt');
+//process.env.SLACK_URL utilizes environment variables.
+You can replace it with your SLACK URL. const ClientWrapper = new HorusClientWrapper(client, BooksService, 'books.txt', 'main', `${process.env.HORUS_DB}`, `${process.env.SLACK_URL}`);

 module.exports = ClientWrapper;